-Considering the site's close proximity to the future Crows Nest station, the Five Ways "Special Precinct" and Mater Hospital, it's important that the planning controls allow the site to reach it's full development potential.
-The site is one of the biggest singled-own in the area, well serviced by road infrastructure and public transport, conveniently located close to the existing education and health facilities which will be attractive to new workers on site, and will contribute to the employment growth in the area as envisioned by the plan.
+Considering the site's close proximity to the future Crows Nest station, the Five Ways "Special Precinct" and Mater Hospital, it is important that the planning controls allow the site to reach if's full development potential.
+The site is one of the biggest singled-own in the area, well serviced by road infrastructure and public transport, conveniently located close to the existing education and health facilities which will be attractive to new workers on site, and will contribute to the employment growth in the

-The proposed 6.02:1 FSR is made of the compliant 5.6:1 for the component above ground and 0.6:1 for the area in the lower ground making the future redevelopment of the site feasible and would satisfy the overshadowing and view sharing requirement.
-The new FSR would result in a built form that is consistant with the vision of the 2036 Plan for teh Pacific Highway streetscape and specifically, the buildings located around the new metro station.
+An increased FSR for the site (6.87:1) would make the future redevelopment of the site feasible and would satisfy the overshadowing and view sharing requirement.
+The new FSR would result in a built form that is more consistant with the Pacific Highway streetscape and specifically, the buildings located around the new metro station.

-Proposed 6.02:1 FSR to create a built form that is in keeping with the density and employment growth envisaged for the area by the 2036 Plan.
+Proposed 6.87:1 FSR to create a built form that is more in keeping with the density and employment growth envisaged for the area by the 2036 Plan.